bahorn/bahorn.github.io/input/index.md

 I co-founded my <a href="https://www.cusu.org/society/hackathon/">University's Hackathon Society</a> and am currently the President of it.

-Travelled fairly extensively (25+ different countries), including independent backpacking trips to the Southern Caucasus (Azerbaijan, Georgia and Armenia) and Bulgaria.
+Travelled fairly extensively (30+ different countries), including backpacking though Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan) and the Southern Caucasus (Armenia, Azerbaijan and Georgia).

 ## Contact